 Al-Shafiʿi was fourteen at the time.
 He said to the man:

 The man said: "Its cooing."

 Al-Shafiʿi said: "Consider your marriage valid, and there is no penalty on you."
 Whereupon Malik frowned at him saying: "Boy!
 How do you know this?"
-Al-Shafiʿi replied: "Because you narrated to me from al-Zuhri, from Abu Salama ibn `Abd al-Rahman, from Umm Salama, that Fatima bint Qays said:
+Al-Shafiʿi replied: "Because you narrated to me from al-Zuhri, from Abu Salama ibn ʿAbd al-Rahman, from Umm Salama, that Fatima bint Qays said:

 The Prophet ﷺ replied: 'As for Muʿawiya he is penniless, and as for Abu Jahm he does not put down his staff from his shoulder [from travel].'

 1 Narrated by Bukhari and Muslim.

 2 In Ibn al-Subki, Tabaqat al-Shafiʿiyya al-Kubra (5:147-148).